preethamam/CurvatureVisualize/README.md

 # Introduction
-Find the shape properties of the object boundaries and display the curvature.
+Measures the shape properties of the object boundaries and display the curvature.

 # Quick Pipeline Visualization
 ## Example: Curvature visualization